MicrosoftDocs/well-architected/well-architected/sap/security.md

 ## Encrypt data

 We recommend server-side encryption (SSE) using customer managed keys (CMK) along with host-based encryption with a CMK to encrypt operating system (OS) and data disks at rest.
-You should use Key Vault to safeguard cryptographic keys and secrets like passwords, and store those securely in hardware security modules (HSMs).
+You should use Key Vault to safeguard cryptographic keys and secrets like passwords, and store them securely in hardware security modules (HSMs).
 This approach promotes the integrity of the operating system and helps ensure that database backups are also encrypted.
 We also recommend you encrypt your SAP databases.
-Azure Key Vault supports database encryption for SQL Server from the DBMS as well as other storage and database services including [Azure Storage](/azure/storage/common/storage-service-encryption), [Azure SQL](/azure/azure-sql/database/always-encrypted-azure-key-vault-configure), [Azure Synapse Analytics](/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-encryption-tde), and [Azure Cosmos DB](/azure/cosmos-db/database-security?tabs=sql-api).
+Azure Key Vault supports database encryption for SQL Server from the DBMS and other storage and database services including [Azure Storage](/azure/storage/common/storage-service-encryption), [Azure SQL](/azure/azure-sql/database/always-encrypted-azure-key-vault-configure), [Azure Synapse Analytics](/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-encryption-tde), and [Azure Cosmos DB](/azure/cosmos-db/database-security?tabs=sql-api).

 For general information, see: